 File Structure and File Types

 I use the same file structure in every device so that each file lives in the same location relative to the Music folder on that device.
+I keep Media on a separate drive to the OS and programs on the desktop PC.

 The majority of my files are 320kbps MP3 files, but I keep any files acquired at a lower bitrate the same rather than unecessarily converting them.
-I also own a few albums in FLAC fomat, which I keep unchanged because all of my devices can play them and display their tags with no issues.

 Tagging and File Naming